🕵 The Cache Hit Paradox

 - High throughput + normal cache rates = Coalesced access (Kernels 1 & 3)

-- Low throughput + high cache rates = Inefficient strided access (Kernel 2)
+- Low throughput + high cache rates = Redundant re-traversal of data already fetched (Kernel 2)

 - Memory bandwidth utilization reveals true efficiency regardless of cache statistics